abChaw/abchaw/README.md

-### Hi there, I am Ekta 👋 Welcome to my Profile
+### Hi there,👋

-## I'm a Student and a Tech Enthusiast !
+### Welcome to my Profile!
+I am Ekta.
-- I'm a passionate Java Developer and a graduate student at the University of Michigan–Dearborn, currently pursuing my Master’s in CIS.
+- I'm a graduate student at the University of Michigan and a passionate Backend Developer.
-- I have previously worked as a Senior Software Engineer and an Associate Developer, where I contributed to critical business operations, built robust microservices architectures, and drove improvements in API solutions.
+- I have previously worked as a Senior Software Engineer, where I contributed to critical business operations, built robust microservices architectures, and drove improvements in API solutions.
 - One of the things I enjoy most is debugging — I genuinely love digging into logs, identifying issues, and resolving tough bugs.
-During my time working in industry, solving critical issues and optimizing application behavior became one of the most rewarding parts of my role.
-- 🌱  Now transitioning toward becoming a Full-Stack Developer, I’m learning React to complement my backend expertise.
-I’m excited about building seamless front-to-back solutions and have started hands-on projects to bridge both ends of the stack.
+- 🌱  Learning React to complement my backend expertise.

 <hr/>